MicrosoftDocs/defender-docs/articles/defender-for-cloud/detect-endpoint-detection-response-solutions.md

 #customer intent: As a user, I want to learn how Microsoft Defender for Cloud can help me to protect enterprise endpoints, improve endpoint posture, and respond to security threats.
 ---

-# Detecting endpoint detection and response solutions
+# Endpoint detection and response solution detection

 Microsoft Defender for Cloud includes endpoint detection and response (EDR) capabilities to improve security posture for supported machines.
 Defender for Cloud: